 In addition to the administrative duties, his goals are to expand research programs.
 “I am keenly interested in revitalizing the research program at SFVA,” says Dr. Cooperberg.
 “We have a diverse patient population and relatively easy access to tissue and long-term follow-up information; we also have opportunities to work with the growing number of national VA data and biospecimen research initiatives.”

-Says Raj S. Pruthi, Chair, Department of Urology, UCSF “Matt will be a crucial link for the Department of Urology and our relationship to VAMC.
+Says Raj S. Pruthi, Professor, Department of Urology, UCSF “Matt will be a crucial link for the Department of Urology and our relationship to VAMC.
 His leadership abilities, tireless research pursuits, and compassionate treatment of our Veterans ensures this special population continues to receive world-class, high quality care.”